July 28, 2019 |

 With outdoor seating nearly doubling the capacity of that available indoors, the lighter, vegetable-centric gourmet experience—which Verzeroli says draws “inspiration from the changing habits of sophisticated diners globally”—is accented by touches of fish, meat and poultry.
 As for what’s next for the late chef’s portfolio, Bellanca says, “We think the L’Atelier brand is strong and we are continually evaluating new potential locations on the East Coast and elsewhere on an opportunistic basis.
 We are focused on ensuring we maintain chef Robuchon’s extremely high standards, and we were honored to have been awarded two Michelin stars at L’Atelier New York and one Michelin star at Le Grill New York after his passing in 2018.”
 And we couldn’t be happier to welcome that illustrious standard for excellence to South Florida.

-L'ATELIER PHOTO COURTESY OF L’ATELIER; LE JARDINIER PHOTO COURTESY OF LE JARDINIER; JOEL ROBUCHON PHOTO BY GERARD FOUET/AFP/GETTY IMAGES
+Photography by: L'ATELIER PHOTO COURTESY OF L’ATELIER; LE JARDINIER PHOTO COURTESY OF LE JARDINIER; JOEL ROBUCHON PHOTO BY GERARD FOUET/AFP/GETTY IMAGES